 V. canescens calyx RhoGAPs probably evolved from two or more imperfect RacGAP1 duplication events

-Analysis of the V. canescens calyx transcriptome allowed the identification of a total of 13 RhoGAP domain-containing protein coding sequences, including VcVLP2 (Table 2).
+Analysis of the V. canescens calyx transcriptome allowed the identification of a total of 13 RhoGAP domain-containing protein coding sequences, including VcVLP2 (Table 2 and Supplementary Table S4).
 Matches with peptides obtained from a proteomic analysis of V. canescens VLPs (Pichon et al., 2015) were detected for all 13 calyx RhoGAPs, indicating that they are associated with VLPs (Table 2).

-Similar to the Leptopilina venom RhoGAPs, the V. canescens calyx RhoGAPs contain a RacGAP1 domain (Table 2) and are closely related to NvRacGAP1 (Figure 3A).
+Similar to the Leptopilina venom RhoGAPs, the V. canescens calyx RhoGAPs contain a RacGAP1 domain (Table 2) and are closely related to NvRacGAP1 (Figure 1D).
 In contrast to the Leptopilina venom RhoGAPs, none of the V. canescens calyx proteins were predicted to be secreted.
-Most were predicted to be localized in the nucleus and/or to contain a nuclear localization signal (Supplementary Tables S4 and S5).
+Most were predicted to be localized in the nucleus and/or to contain a nuclear localization signal (Supplementary Tables S5 and S6).
 The absence of a predicted nuclear localization signal for VcGAP7 may be explained by the incomplete coding sequence at the 5’ end (Table 2).
-There is greater variation in domain organization for V. canescens calyx RhoGAPs compared to Leptopilina venom RhoGAPs (Figure 3B and Supplementary Figure S4).
+There is greater variation in domain organization for V. canescens calyx RhoGAPs compared to Leptopilina venom RhoGAPs (Figure 1E and Supplementary Figure S4).
 Eight V. canescens calyx RhoGAPs have retained the C1 motif.
-In addition, VcGAP12 still contains a CC region in the N-terminal part of the sequence although the total sequence length is shorter than RacGAP1 (Figure 3B and Supplementary Figure S4).
+In addition, VcGAP12 still contains a CC region in the N-terminal part of the sequence although the total sequence length is shorter than RacGAP1 (Figure 1E and Supplementary Figure S4).

 Table 2.
 Motif and domain organization of Venturia calyx RhoGAP proteins associated with VLPs.
 The coiled-coil (CC) region was predicted using COILS (Lucas et al., 1991).
-The protein kinase C-like zinc finger (C1) motif (PS50081), the RhoGAP domain (PF00620) and the RacGAP1 domain (PTHR46199) were identified using InterProScan.
-Mascot 5: number of matches with peptides from purified V. canescens VLPs. aCoding sequence not complete at 5’ end. bCoding sequence not complete at 3’ end.
+The protein kinase C-like zinc finger (C1) motif (PS50081) from the Prosite database, the RhoGAP domain (PF00620) from the Pfam database and the RacGAP1 domain (PTHR46199) from the Panther database were identified using InterProScan on the InterPro integrative protein signature database.
+Compared to Pfam, the Panther database provides information about the specific RhoGAP subfamily to which the domain belongs.
+Mascot: number of matches with peptides from purified V. canescens VLPs. aCoding sequence not complete at 5’ end. bCoding sequence not complete at 3’ end.